Schema

 The first thing to note is that every schema definition must specify a type field, which acts as a discriminant — i.e., it determines the other fields that may be specified in the definition.

-The second thing to note is that schema types are composable - some "higher level" schema types accept other schema definitons as parameters
+The second thing to note is that schema types are composable — some "higher level" schema types accept other schema definitions as parameters.

-In the above example, we specify schemas in the variables parameter of the function schema defintion which is itself specified as part of the properties parameter of the top-levelobject schema definition.
+In the above example, we specify schemas in the variables parameter of the function schema definition which is itself specified as part of the properties parameter of the top-level object schema definition.

 See the schema reference for all available schemas.